aosabook/500lines/sampler/README.md

 should be 1).
 But, because we do the computation in log-space, it's not an issue and we don't need to worry about it!

-## Sampling magical items, revisited
+## Sampling Magical Items, Revisited

 Now that we have written our multinomial functions, we can put them to work to generate our magical items.
 To do this, we will